ibm-cloud-docs/monitoring/agent/agent_log_level.md

 * The log file rotates when it reaches 10MB in size.
 * The 10 most recent log files are kept.
 The date-stamp that is appended to the filename is used to determine which files to keep.
 * The log files are located in the directory `/opt/draios/logs/`.

-The Sysdig agent generates log entries in /opt/draios/logs/draios.log.
-The agent will rotate out the log file when it reaches 10MB in size, keeping the 10 most recent log files archived with a date-stamp appended to the filename.

-You can configure the log level of a Sysdig agent to increase the level of detail that an agent reports through its logs.
-* Valid log levels are: *none*, *error*, *warning*, *info*, *debug*, *trace*
-* The *info* level reports an entry for each aggregated metrics transmission to the backend servers, once per second.
-It also reports entries for any warnings and errors.
-* To get the least number of log entries, set the log level to *error*.
-* To get the full set of available logs, set the log level to *trace*.